React Native vs Swift – A Side-by-Side Comparison for iOS Application Development

 Application user experience in React Native

-Ever since the initial launch of React Native, its core contributors and developers team have introduced numerous Navigation solution to navigate through your app for iOS such as navigatorIOS, NavigatorExperimental, React native router flux etc.
+Ever since the initial launch of React Native, its core contributors and developer team have introduced numerous React Native navigation solution to navigate through the app for iOS such as navigatorIOS, NavigatorExperimental, React native router flux, etc.

 Although, many developers had significantly raised issues in the past in these solutions as they experienced many performance glitches in the UI of their app.

-The following image will give you an idea of how navigation in React Native differs from navigation in Swift:
+The following GIF will give you an idea of how navigation in React Native differs from Swift: